bisa-aaa/portfolio/src/pages/design/canoe.md

 A major component of the website involves a <a href="https://canoeprocurement.ca/programs/" target="_blank">program</a> and <a href="https://canoeprocurement.ca/suppliers/directory/" target="_blank">supplier</a> directory.
 Previously, the directory was printed annual and became out of date quickly due to changes in suppliers and addition of programs throughout the year.
 The directory also doubles as a resource for client relations managers during client visits.

-The rebrand and launch was a team effort of the Marketing and Communications team, including <a href="http://brandonlow.com/" target="_blank">Brandon Low</a>, at the RMA.
+The rebrand and launch was a team effort of the Marketing & Communications team, including <a href="http://brandonlow.com/" target="_blank">Brandon Low</a>, at the RMA.